The Forestry Act

 Article 1

-This Act is established to preserve forest resources, the natural functions of forests and their economic viability, and to protect trees that have conservation value and their growth habitats.
+This Act is established to preserve forest resources, promote the public welfare in relation to forests and their economic viability, and to protect trees that have conservation value and their habitats.

 Article 2

-The term ‘government agency’ as used in this Act means the Council of Agriculture, Executive Yuan of the central government; the relevant direct municipal government at the municipal level; the county (city) government at the county (city) level.
+The term ‘government agency’ as used in this Act means the Council of Agriculture, an agency under the Executive Yuan of the central government; the special municipal governments at the special municipality level; the county (city) governments at the county (city) level.

 Article 3